Jordan Montgomery is another Yankees rookie success story

 “He didn’t let it snowball,” Girardi said.

-In the spring, outing after outing, Montgomery just retired opponents until, toward the end of camp, Girardi said one sunny afternoon in Lakeland, Florida, that Montgomery has a shot at the rotation.
+In the spring, outing after outing, Montgomery just retired opponents until, toward the end of camp, Girardi said one sunny afternoon in Lakeland, Florida, that Montgomery had a shot at the rotation.
 Here he is in the middle of June, and he is outpitching Tanaka.
-As the radio voice of the Yankees, John Sterling, is keen on saying, “You can’t predict baseball.”
+The radio voice of the Yankees, John Sterling, is keen on saying, “You can’t predict baseball.”

 It is too early to say that Montgomery is going to be legit for years to come, but a lefty starter in Yankee Stadium has always been a winning combination.
 Think CC Sabathia and Andy Pettitte.

-Montgomery has a long, long way to go before he is in that heavyweight class, but besides his four-pitch stuff there is a reason to believe.
+Montgomery has a long, long way to go before he is in that heavyweight class, but besides his four-pitch stuff, there is a reason to believe.
 The kid from South Carolina has never seemed overwhelmed by his surroundings.

-That day at Lakeland’s Joker Marchant Stadium, the spring-training home of the Tigers, when Girardi announced that Montgomery had a shot at the rotation, the kid seemed nonplussed when the Yankees’ beat crew suddenly surrounded him with questions.
+The day at Lakeland’s Joker Marchant Stadium, the spring-training home of the Tigers, when Girardi announced that Montgomery had a shot at the rotation, the kid seemed unfazed when the Yankees’ beat crew suddenly surrounded him with questions.
 He hasn’t blinked since.

 He is not the most quotable of fellows, but they don’t pay pitchers by the word.
 Some would argue they don’t pay them by the win anymore, either.
 Montgomery is showing, though, he will be able to keep the Yankees in a ton of games.